 I believe that the business of #gastronomy is about looking for inexpensive ingredients in order to produce luxury meals.

-Vietnamese Pho (soup) has become a #fashionable dish in London eateries - not just in #Vietnamese restaurants.
-In #Westfield for example, one bowl costs you over five pounds; a high cost indeed when you consider that I often cook enough Pho for the whole family for under a fiver!
+Vietnamese Pho (soup) has become a #fashionable dish in London eateries, and not just in #Vietnamese restaurants.
+In #Westfield for example, one bowl costs you over five pounds!
+A high cost indeed when you consider that I often cook enough Pho for the whole family for under a fiver!